| Reference Code | EUG2_T7_3_0192 |

 | Contact Person | Kim Bredesen, kim.bredesen@uit.no |

-| Content and Methodology | Content and Methodology Content The focus area of Resilience and Disaster Preparedness is the links between a wide range of crises and health issues, with particular emphasis on resilience as a means to protect health and well-being before, during, and after disruptive events.
-We will analyse how individuals, communities, healthcare systems, and societies can build resilience in response to both acute and long-term global health threats.
-The workshop covers diverse types of crises – including pandemics, geopolitical conflicts, economic instability, forced displacement, and climate-related disasters – and explores their relationship with human, animal, and plant health, as well as with society and political systems.
-This workshop on Resilience and Disaster Preparedness will focus on the following thematic areas:
+| Content and Methodology | Content The focus area of Resilience and Disaster Preparedness investigates the links between a wide range of crises and health, with particular emphasis on resilience as a means to protect health and well-being before, during, and after disruptive events.
+It examines how individuals, communities, healthcare systems, and societies can build resilience in response to both acute and long-term global health threats.
+Over two days in the Arctic, we will utilise this approach to examine a diverse range of crises, including but not limited to: geopolitical conflicts, climate-related disasters, cybersecurity threats, resource scarcity, leadership in times of crisis, pandemics, displacement, and supply chain disruptions.
+In doing so, we will also analyse their implications for human and ecological health, alongside wider societal and political systems.

-This co-creation workshop is part of a workshop series based on the EUGLOH Focus Areas:
+Workshop Series and Focus Areas This co-creation workshop is part of a workshop series based on the EUGLOH Focus Areas:

 Methodology This workshop will adopt a collaborative and creative approach with a challenge-oriented framing (problem-based learning), using participatory tools in a sandpit-like format – an intensive, facilitated idea lab that brings together participants from diverse disciplines.
-The methodology will include components from design thinking, hackathons, innovation sprints, etc. Note: More information about this workshop will be added to this page after the Easter break. |
+The methodology will include components from design thinking, hackathons, innovation sprints, and similar frameworks.

 | Recognition | Certificate of participation |